 • “This investment makes it possible to sustain the economic competitiveness of a port which supports close to 15,000 direct jobs and over 100,000 port-related jobs.”

 DOT blames environmental restrictions for the delays, specifically, the necessity of revamping bridge construction because a property east of the bridge is a hazardous waste site.
-This meant that after Allan Myers, the lowest of bidder, was awarded the contract in 2017, city engineers renegotiated key sections of the contract.
+This meant that after Allan Meyers, the lowest of bidder, was awarded the contract in 2017, city engineers renegotiated key sections of the contract.

 Changes Going Forward